yfnaji/gerk/README.md

 * Future works will include
    1. Accept `numpy.array` as parameter input
    2. Extend and generalize the adaptive Runge-Kutta Method, an idea inspired by [M. A. Demba, N.Senu and F. Ismail](https://www.mdpi.com/2297-8747/21/4/46)

+* Find solution to finding RK orders when conditions are not met